AtmosSci-DLESM/DLESyM/evaluation/README.md

 ### Notes

 - References to forecast files and analysis caches will be relative and assume data the data is stored in the directory `./data/`.
 - Other scripts/routines in this directory are included but not documented in the above table (e.g. `figureX.py` files were used to generate the figures in the corresponding arXiv preprint).
-These files remain for additional examples but as they were not directly used in the published work, have not been tested or carefully documented.
+These files remain for additional examples but as of yet are not carefully documented.
+If you think you would like to work with these routines, let me know and I can provide documentation.